nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `find n/Amy`

-Using the `find` command returns the following result on your screen:
+Entering the `find` command returns the following result on your screen:

 ![find command](images/findCommand.png)